seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **PRINCE**
 Give me the letter; I will look on it.
-Where is the county’s page, that raised the watch?
+Where is the county's page, that raised the watch?
 Sirrah, what made your master in this place?

 **PAGE**
-He came with flowers to strew his lady’s grave;
+He came with flowers to strew his lady's grave;
 And bid me stand aloof, and so I did:
 Anon comes one with light to ope the tomb;
 And by and by my master drew on him;
 And then I ran away to call the watch.

 **PRINCE**
-This letter doth make good the friar’s words,
+This letter doth make good the friar's words,
 Their course of love, the tidings of her death:
 And here he writes that he did buy a poison
-Of a poor ’pothecary, and therewithal
+Of a poor 'pothecary, and therewithal
 Came to this vault to die, and lie with Juliet.
 Where be these enemies?
 Capulet!
 Montague!
 See, what a scourge is laid upon your hate,
 That heaven finds means to kill your joys with love.
 And I for winking at your discords too
-Have lost a brace of kinsmen: all are punish’d.
+Have lost a brace of kinsmen: all are punish'd.

 **CAPULET**
 O brother Montague, give me thy hand:
-This is my daughter’s jointure, for no more
+This is my daughter's jointure, for no more
 Can I demand.

 **MONTAGUE**